 The zucchini and corn provide a fresh sweet foundation for these waffles.
 The savoury and salty pancetta just enhances those delicious flavours.
 These are great waffles and stand alone.
 Make lots extra and freeze them.
 Defrost and pop them in the toaster for a quick delicious snack.

 Corn seems so at home in waffles.
 Try these corn and green onion waffles, or these corn and red pepper waffles.
 All delicious.
 However, be sure to use fresh sweet corn cobs if you can get them.
 Frozen corn kernels tend to lack flavour.

-As much as I like waffles, they usually need something to compliment them.
+But as good as these zucchini corn waffles are, they will be even better with a great sauce.
 Something to help highlight their flavour and the crispy texture.
-The slow roasted garlic and red pepper dressing and mixed green salad provides a perfect compliment to these zucchini corn waffles.
+The slow-roasted garlic and red pepper dressing, together with a mixed green salad, provide a perfect compliment for these waffles.